Title

 To help address the short timeframe, we worked with the client on a well-defined work plan, a shortened period for revisions and feedback, and (most importantly) a plan for what can be accomplished by launch, and what needs to be addressed post-launch in “phase two.”

-Despite not beginning the project until mid-February, the site was launched on time and under budget by July 1st, 2024.
+Despite not beginning the project until mid-February, the site was launched on time and under budget within 6 months.

-The site has served almost 500k users in its first 9 months, providing a single online resource for families who previously had to navigate 5 or more different departments for information.
+The site has served almost 500k users in its first 9 months, providing a single online resource for families who previously had to navigate four separate state departments for information.

 Electric Citizen continues to partner with DCYF on additional site features and improvements post-launch.